schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Standing Vogue

-A gas pumping station operator disagrees at a armory.
+A gas pumping station operator disagrees at an armory.

 ## Molecular Pointer